bukazoid/TTGO-HiGrow-MQTT/README.md

 - a list of ssid's and their passwords
 - static ip => (recommended => less time, less power)
 - mqtt server settings
+- duration of the deep sleep (frequentie of updates)

 ## DHT